 → mapa-turystyczna.pl is great tool for planning your hiking trip in Polish mountains.
 It's in Polish, so you'll need to translate it with Google.
 This website is very helpful and convenient, I use it before every trip.

 → Get a proper Tatra Mountains map to stay safe on the trails.
-Trails are well marked, but it's essential to have a map.
-Your electronic devices may refuse to cooperate, but good old map will always come in handy in the mountains.
+Trails are well-marked, but it's essential to have a map.
+Your electronic devices may refuse to cooperate, but a good laminated Tatra Mountains map will always come in handy.

-→ Weather is very unpredicted - it's indispensable to carry some additional pieces of clothing, even if it looks like sunny day.
+→ Weather is very unpredicted - it's indispensable to carry some additional pieces of clothing, even if it looks like a sunny day.

-→ There are parking lots and restaurants at the beginning of major trails - tourist infrastructure is well developed in Tatra mountains.
+→ There are parking lots and restaurants at the beginning of major trails - tourist infrastructure is well-developed in the Tatra mountains.
 However, better safe than sorry - take with you water and snacks, even if you plan just a few-hour hike.